 The best defence - as with all exotic animal diseases - is a high level of awareness and good biosecurity.
 Poultry keepers and businesses in Scotland are reminded of the importance of maintaining biosecurity in their flocks and being vigilant to any signs of disease in their birds.

-We have published a biosecurity leaflet for all bird keepers and detailed guidance on biosecurity and preventing disease in poultry and captive birds within a Prevention Zone.
+We have published a biosecurity leaflet for all bird keepers and the document Biosecurity and preventing disease in captive birds (Defra/Wales/Scotland) was updated on 31 March 2017.

 If you suspect any strain of avian flu you must tell your nearest Animal and Plant Health Agency (APHA) office immediately.
 Failure to do so can be deemed an offence.